Israeli ultranationalist minister visits Jerusalem holy site | Politics

 Ben-Gvir, a West Bank settler leader who draws inspiration from a racist rabbi, entered the site known to Jews as the Temple Mount and to Muslims as the Noble Sanctuary flanked by a large contingent of police officers.
 His plans to visit, announced earlier in the week, had drawn threats from Gaza's Hamas militant group.

-“The Israeli government won't surrender to a murderous organisation, to a vile terrorist organisations,” Ben-Gvir, known for his anti-Arab rhetoric and provocative stunts, said in a video clip taken during the visit.
+“The Israeli government won't surrender to a murderous organisation, to a vile terrorist organisation,” Ben-Gvir, known for his anti-Arab rhetoric and provocative stunts, said in a video clip taken during the visit.

 The site is the holiest site in Judaism, home to the ancient biblical Temples.
 Today, it houses the Al Aqsa Mosque, the third-holiest site in Islam.
 Since Israel captured the site in 1967, Jews have been allowed to visit but not pray there.